Farabolini/spring-boilerplate/README.md

 ## Environment variables

-- I created a .env file to save my environment variables and use in docker-compose, feel free to add this file in .gitignore and hide your variables if you want to commit your application somewhere
+- I created a .env file to save my environment variables and use in docker-compose.yml.
+Feel free to add this file in .gitignore and hide your variables if you want to commit your application somewhere

 ## Lombok